cdchopitea/SG_Speeches_TextAnalytics/README.md

 <i>3.4 Sentiment analysis</i>
 <br>
 <br>
-The most frequently positive and negative words used by the SG were analyzed: On the negative side, conflict is at the top of the list in both groups alongside terrorism, hate, violence, attacks, poverty, and extremism among others.
-This again can be reflected in his bigger discourse.
-In both groups, positive words include support (most likely from the international community, given what has been analyzed thus far).
-Words like support, solidarity, sustainable, peace, progress, and commitment, may reflect his commitment to multilateralism (see Figure 4 and Figure 5 for most frequent positive and negative words).
+The most frequently positive and negative words used by the SG were analyzed: On the negative side, ‘conflict’ is at the top of the list in both groups alongside ‘terrorism’, ‘hate’, ‘violence’, ‘attacks’, ‘poverty’, and ‘extremism’ among others.
+This again can be reflected in his discourse.
+In both groups, positive words include ‘support’ (most likely from the international community, given what has been analyzed thus far).
+Such words like ‘support’, ‘solidarity’, ‘sustainable’, ‘peace’, ‘progress’, and ‘commitment’, may reflect his commitment to multilateralism (see Figure 4 and Figure 5 for most frequent positive and negative words).
 <br>

 <div align="center">